Mason-Lab-Code/.github/profile/README.md

 ## Introduction

-This GitHub organization is a tool for sharing code between Mason Lab members.
+The Mason-Lab-Code GitHub organization is a tool for sharing code between Mason Lab members.
 Scripts are organised into workflows.
 Each workflow has its own repository.

 ## Getting started